lfsgroup/FeeWise-csharp-netcore/docs/PayoutsApi.md

-Search for payouts for a channel partner..
-Filters supplied in the query params must *all* be met.
+Search for payouts for a specific firm         Filters supplied in the query params must *all* be met.

 ### Example
 ```csharp